-The Board of Directors has elected retired Directors, Arthur S. Sills and Peter J. Sills, to serve as emeritus members of the Board of Directors.
+Arthur S. Sills and Peter J. Sills currently serve as emeritus members of the Board of Directors.
 Emeritus directors are invited to attend Board of Director meetings but do not have any voting rights.
 Emeritus directors may receive, at the discretion of the Board of Directors, compensation for their advisory services, reimbursement for meeting travel expenses, and coverage under our medical, dental and vision insurance plans.